GTGH-accenture-uom-2/Team1-part1/README.md

 Insured citizens can search and book vaccination appointments, while the doctors can declare a vaccination.

 More specifically,
-+ Insured citizens are vaccinated at a vaccination centre of their choice.
++ Insured citizens are vaccinated at a vaccination center of their choice.
-+ Each vaccination centre has a series of vaccination slots at a specific day, time, and minutes where vaccination takes place.
++ Each vaccination center has a series of vaccination slots at a specific day, time, and minutes where vaccination takes place.
-+ The insured citizen searches for free time slots at a selected vaccination centre and selects a desired time slot.
++ The insured citizen searches for free timeslots at a selected vaccination center and selects a desired timeslot.
-+ If he changes his mind he can change the desired time slot selection.
++ If he changes his mind he can change the desired timeslot selection.
-+ The insured citizen is vaccinated by the doctor who is declared to serve the selected time slot at the specific vaccination centre of the slot.
++ The insured citizen is vaccinated by the doctor who is declared to serve the selected timeslot at the specific vaccination center of the slot.
 + Every insured citizen can be informed if they have vaccination coverage in force.
-+ Each doctor can be informed of upcoming vaccination appointments per vaccination centre and per day.
++ Each doctor can be informed of upcoming vaccination appointments per vaccination center and per day.

 > This is about the 1st part of the Project, which includes the _Domain Entities_ in Programming language: JAVA